 (c) the alleged offender has not made an election under section 21,

-the Registrar may make a licence suspension order in respect of the alleged offender.
+then, whether or not an enforcement warrant issued under section 21A is in force, the Registrar may make a licence suspension order in respect of the alleged offender.

 (2) A licence suspension order is an order as to such of the matters in subsections (3) and (4) as the Registrar thinks fit.